Jeremy Strong: 2001–2008: Early years on stage

 After Yale, Strong moved to New York in 2001.
 He lived in a small apartment in SoHo, above a restaurant where he waited tables.
-Strong described it as a state of "gilded squalor" in the words of Francis Bacon, with little but his bed, books, and a closet with expensive clothing.
-When not working he persuaded local FedEx offices to give him some free envelopes in which he put headshots and recordings of himself performing monologues to distribute them to talent agencies.
+Strong described it as a state of "gilded squalor" (in the words of Francis Bacon), with little but his bed, books, and a closet with expensive clothing.
+When not working, he persuaded local FedEx offices to give him some free envelopes in which he put headshots and recordings of himself performing monologues to distribute to talent agencies.
 For almost a year, he got no calls for auditions.
 In an attempt to get representation, Strong contacted his former high school classmate Chris Evans, who had become successful after Not Another Teen Movie.
 Evans set up a meeting between Strong and his agent at Creative Artists Agency, who chose not to sign Strong.

 The following summer, Strong got a spot in the summer company at the Williamstown Theatre Festival in western Massachusetts.
 Strong continued to work offstage in theater and film.
-In 2003, his position as an assistant at an independent film production company led to his serve as Day-Lewis's personal assistant on The Ballad of Jack and Rose, released two years later.
-On set, he was so devoted to attending to Day-Lewis, who lived apart from his family during the shoot, that crew members nicknamed him Cletus after the Simpsons character, for his focus on menial tasks.
-Strong has stated that at the end of the shoot, Day-Lewis wrote him a note "that contains many of what have become my most deeply held precepts and beliefs about this work".
+In 2003, his position as an assistant at an independent film production company led to his service as Day-Lewis's personal assistant on The Ballad of Jack and Rose, released two years later.
+On set, he was so devoted to attending to Day-Lewis, who lived apart from his family during the shoot, that crew members nicknamed him Cletus after the character from The Simpsons, for his focus on menial tasks.
+Strong has stated that at the end of the shoot, Day-Lewis wrote him a note "that contains many of what have become my most deeply held precepts and beliefs about this work."
 He has not publicized the contents of the note out of respect for Day-Lewis.